 Available from: Primo Toys

 What it is: A bright blue mouse that comes with 30 tiles you can use to program a sequence.
 Once programming is complete, the mouse takes off and does as instructed.
+Requires 3 AAA batteries (not included).

 Available from: Bright Minds